Using Blue Notes and Exceptions

 - Click the Blue Note icon in the bottom left corner

-Make sure you fill in some of the form before saving the Blue Note, you can't just add a Blue Note to a form without any completed questions.
-You can also add a Blue Note by adding the Reason in a Y/N + Reason or N/Y + Reason answer type, or get automatically prompted to add a blue note when you've exceeded the boundary limits in your temperature check forms.
+Make sure you fill in some of the forms before saving the Blue Note, you can't just add a Blue Note to a form without any completed questions.
+You can also add a Blue Note by adding the Reason in a Y/N + Reason or N / Y + Reason answer type.

 Reason Blue Notes